Kidnap suspect known to missing Katie Kenyon, say police

 She has not been seen since.

-Police are following a number of lines of inquiry as searches are under way in the rural area with assistance from firefighters and mountain rescue team members.
+A number of lines of inquiry are being followed as searches are under way in the rural area with assistance from firefighters and mountain rescue team members.

+Police issued a photograph of the silver Transit van as they appealed for anyone who saw the vehicle, or has dashcam footage, to come forward.

 Detective Chief Inspector Al Davies, of the Force Major Investigation Team, said: “We continue to be extremely concerned about Katie and we have a large team who are working hard to try and find out what has happened to her.